About “SING BOOKS WITH EMILY” (& Emily, too)

 Once in NYC, Emily studied at HB Studio, taking vocal performance classes (with the fantastic Michele Grace and the fabulous Noel Katz at the piano) and performing in her first cabaret under the direction of Charles Nelson Reilly and Donna McKechnie (including a comic appearance by Jerry Stiller and Anne Meara).
 Emily was also an acting student in Elizabeth Dillon’s master class.

 After her move to DC, Emily performed in stage musicals including Jenny in “Three Penny Opera” and as a soloist in a revue of Lerner & Lowe music at the National Institutes of Health.
 She soon began to study the fabulous art of Cabaret.
-Emily was selected to attend the 2003 Cabaret Conference at Yale University (with an incredible staff of instructors like with an incredible staff of instructors like Amanda McBroom, Tovah Feldshuh, and Julie Wilson) and studied locally with resident and visiting artists that include Wendy Lane Baily, Erv Raible, George Fulginiti-Shakar, Judy Simmons, Rick Jensen, and Lina Koutrakos, Amanda McBroom, Liz Callaway, Michele Brourman, Ann Hampton Callaway, Alex Rybeck, and Beckie Menzie.
+Emily was selected to attend the 2003 Cabaret Conference at Yale University (with an incredible staff of instructors like Amanda McBroom, Tovah Feldshuh, and Julie Wilson) and studied locally with resident and visiting artists that include Wendy Lane Baily, Erv Raible, George Fulginiti-Shakar, Judy Simmons, Rick Jensen, Lina Koutrakos, Amanda McBroom, Liz Callaway, Michele Brourman, Ann Hampton Callaway, Alex Rybeck, and Beckie Menzie.

-Emily conducts a program for children and families called “Sing Books with Emily,” in which she sings picture books made from the texts of songs.
-Emily enjoyed singing twice monthly at Aladdin’s Lamp Children’s Bookstore (now closed) in 2009 and 2010.
-She regularly performs “Sing Books with Emily” gatherings at schools in Arlington, VA and Washington, DC as well as many visits to birthday parties, places of worship, play groups, and public libraries all over the the DC Metro Area and Northern Virginia.
-She is proud to have performed in the 2011 and 2013 Reading: A Family Affair events produced by the Literacy Council of Northern Virginia.
+Emily is delighted with the success of her program SING BOOKS WITH EMILY in which she sings picture books (Illustrated Songs)with children (their educators and caregivers).
+Emily began with a steady gig at Arlington’s Aladdin’s Lamp Children’s Bookstore (now closed) in 2009 and 2010.
+She now performs SING BOOKS WITH EMILY visits nearly every school day at schools in Arlington, VA and Washington, DC as well as many visits to public libraries and private events all over the the DC Metro Area and Northern Virginia.
+She is proud to have performed SING BOOKS in the 2011 and 2013 Reading: A Family Affair events produced by the Literacy Council of Northern Virginia and the 2013 “Tinner Hill Blues Festival,” and many years of summer visits to libraries in Prince William County, VA.

-In the school year of 2011-2012, Emily is honored to visit Tuckahoe Elementary School (with occasional visits the Key School in Washington, DC) to Sing Books in -5-8 classes per week.
+In the school year of 2011-2012, Emily was honored to visit Tuckahoe Elementary School (with occasional visits the Key School in Washington, DC) to Sing Books in -5-8 classes per week.

-In the school year of 2012-2013, Emily is honored to visit Tuckahoe Elementary School (with occasional visits to Claremont Elementary School in Arlington and Key School in Washington, DC) to Sing Books in 8-12 classes per week.
+In the school year of 2012-2013, Emily was honored to visit Tuckahoe Elementary School (and regular visits to Claremont Elementary School in Arlington and Key School in Washington, DC) to Sing Books in 8-12 classes per week.

 Emily premiered her new show “Oh, What a Beautiful Day: Sing Books with Emily, the Cabaret” in the June of 2011.
 A one woman cabaret show for the whole family, the production of the live performance and CD was supported in part by Arlington County through the Arlington County Commission for Arts and the Cultural Affairs Division of the Department of Parks, Recreation and Cultural Resources.